Are young drivers throwing off “unsafe” stigma?

 Generally speaking, many of the recent indicators relating to young drivers’ habits are overwhelmingly positive and show that through a combination of government and charity awareness campaigns and improvements in driving instruction over the years, young drivers are becoming safer on our roads and more are staying alive and uninjured.

-There is still a long way to go in making our young drivers aware of the dangers of issues such as drink driving and reckless behaviour.
+There is still a long way to go in making our young drivers aware of the dangers of issues such as drink driving and reckless behaviour that result in a careless driving conviction, or worse.
 If this can be achieved, we will be able to keep more of our young drivers unharmed in the future and help them save money through increasingly lower premiums on their car insurance.

 Are you looking for the best deal on insurance for young drivers?